newrelic/newrelic-ruby-agent/CONTRIBUTING.md

 # Guidelines for Contributing Code

-At New Relic we welcome community code contributions to the Ruby agent, and have taken effort to make this process easy for both contributors and our development team.
+New Relic welcomes code contributions by the Ruby community, and have taken effort to make this process easy for both contributors and our development team.

 When contributing, keep in mind that the agent runs in a wide variety of Ruby language implementations (e.g. 2.x.x, jruby, etc.) as well as a wide variety of